McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 11. Run `mkvtoolnix_merge_mapper.py`.

 12. When prompted, enter the range of episode numbers you want to mux.
+These should be in the format `1-2,4,6-22,24`, where `-` denotes a range and `,` acts as a separator.
+In this example, episodes 3, 5, and 23 are skipped.

-Your files will be sequentially muxed into the set output directory (`mkvmerge_out` by default).
+Your files will then be muxed in the order specified into the set output directory (`mkvmerge_out` by default).

 ## Titles